 In terms of marine wildlife, you can expect estuary fish and sometimes turtles.
 Normally, the octopus steals the show.
 Also, dolphins are commonly seen during the dive brief.
 The water temperature goes down to a chilly 19 degrees during the winter months.
 In summer, it can get as high as 27 degrees.

-Tanks and equipment are available for hire and we usually are diving weekly with the Open Water Diver Course.
+Tanks and equipment are available for hire.
+Usually, Scuba Shane Diving visits Tweed Heads on a weekly basis while delivering the Open Water Diver Course.

-Contact us for a dive at Tweed Heads.
+Contact us or click on the Book Now button below for a dive at Tweed Heads.